Timeline of the Egyptian revolution of 2011: 29 January

 The night of 28/29 January was quieter in Cairo with fewer reports of looting than in previous days.

 Widespread protests continued, with many protesters chanting, "Down with Mubarak".
 Chants of "the people and the army are one" were also heard, as the position of the army in the course of events continued to be critical but ambiguous.
 By 2:00 pm local time, approximately 50,000 had gathered in Tahrir Square, 10,000 gathered in Kafr-al-Sheikh, and additional protests took place in other cities.
 A curfew was announced by the army for Cairo, Alexandria and Suez from 4–6 pm.
 The 6:00 pm police curfew the previous day had had "almost no effect whatsoever", according to Al Jazeera English, and protesters continued to descend on Tahrir Square.
 Protesters gathered at the Ministry of Interior, and three were killed by police when they tried to storm the building.

 Protesters were described by reporters as more confident and even celebratory as they felt they were nearing their objective—the end of Mubarak's regime—although they had no tangible evidence of this.

 In Beni Suef, south of Cairo, 17 protesters were killed by police as the protesters attempted to attack two police stations.
-In Abu Zabaal prison in Cairo, eight people were killed as police clashed with inmates trying to escape.
+In Abu Zaabal Prison in Cairo, eight people were killed as police clashed with inmates trying to escape.
 According to a Reuters tally, these unconfirmed deaths brought the death toll to at least 100.
 Several Islamist terrorists and others escaped.
 Prison overcrowding and police brutality were voiced by many of the protesters.
 Emad Gad, an analyst with the Al-Ahram Center for Political and Strategic Studies, said that he had obtained information from a trustworthy source that "there have been orders from the very top to free known felons from the prisons, to arm them and to let them mingle with protesters."
 Two Egyptian policemen jailed following the death of anti-corruption activist Khaled Said were among the hundreds of prisoners that escaped in Cairo that day.

 Tanks were reported on the streets of Suez.
 A police station was torched after protesters seized weapons stored inside before telling officers to get out.
 At first there was a presence of the Central Security Force, then army troops who were ordered into major cities to quell street fighting.
 In the Sinai town of Rafah a lynch mob killed three police officers.

 Many tourists sites were disrupted and the access to the Pyramids was suspended.
 The resort town of Sharm-el Shaikh, however, remained calm.
 Chaos was reported at Cairo International Airport, where thousands of stranded and frightened foreigners attempted to evacuate.